 Kodi’s main asset is the usability of the platform.
-It communicates with Smart-TV’s to enable users to use their wide screen and remote controls to leaf through their online Kodi library.
+It communicates with Smart-TV’s to enable users to use their widescreen and remote controls to leaf through their online Kodi library.
 The software scans the videos or songs you own and automatically linked to relevant posters, descriptions, or trailer material, enhancing the experience.
 Official add-ons will have you access BBC iPlayer, Youtube, or ITV, but beware.
-Other add-ons (made by users who hold alternate views on ownership and copyrights) deal with media content that often lack any legal pedigree.
+Other add-ons (made by users who hold alternate views on ownership and copyrights) deal with media content that often lacks any legal pedigree.

 Add-ons and Kodi

 These add-ons made by third parties have been a burden for Kodi.
 Too often the platform has been associated with malware, the distribution of illegally obtained media content, and more annoying stuff.
 Some of these so-called Kodi-boxes lacked proper tech support, or sold user information without prior consent, while users thought illegal add-ons operated under the Kodi banner, which they didn’t.